Walter Bagehot: Works

+Death

+Bagehot never fully recovered from a bout of pneumonia he suffered in 1867, and he died in 1877 from complications of what was said to be a cold.

 Legacy

-Bagehot never fully recovered from a bout of pneumonia he suffered in 1867, and he died in 1877 from complications of what was said to be a cold.
 Collections of Bagehot's literary, political, and economic essays were published after his death.
 Their subjects ranged from Shakespeare and Disraeli to the price of silver.
 Every year, the British Political Studies Association awards the Walter Bagehot Prize for the best dissertation in the field of government and public administration.

+Bagehot's collected works were issued in a set of 15 volumes, published by The Economist between 1965 and 1986, and edited by Norman St. John-Stevas.

-Minor planet 2901 Bagehot, discovered by Luboš Kohoutek, is named in his honor.
+Minor planet 2901 Bagehot, discovered by Luboš Kohoutek, is named in his honour.

 The Economist carries a weekly current affairs commentary entitled "Bagehot", which is named in his honour and is described as "an analysis of British life and politics, in the tradition of Walter Bagehot".

 As of January 2022, the column has been written by Duncan Robinson, political editor of the publication.